Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

     * The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and these clients are launched on the same machine.
 If you need to target a different Lightstreamer server, please edit the `src/PortfolioDemo/js/lsClient.js` file and change accordingly the following line:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"FULLPORTFOLIODEMO");`
 * Open your browser and point it to: [http://localhost:8080/PortfolioDemo/](http://localhost:8080/PortfolioDemo/).

+### Install the JSON Patch Portfolio Demo

+If you want to install the *JSON Patch Portfolio Demo*, pointing to your local Lightstreamer Server, follow the steps below.

+* As prerequisite, the JSON version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+Please follow the instructions in [Install the JSON Patch Portfolio Demo](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java#install-the-json-patch-portfolio-demo) to install it.
+* Download this project.
+* Get the `lightstreamer.min.js` file of the 8.2 beta version of the web client SDK from [npm](https://www.npmjs.com/package/lightstreamer-client-web/v/8.2.0-beta3) or [unpkg](https://unpkg.com/lightstreamer-client-web@8.2.0-beta3/lightstreamer.min.js) and put it in the `src/PortfolioDemo_JSONPatch/js` folder of the project.
+* Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/PortfolioDemo_JSONPatch/js` folder of the project.
+* Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
+Please follow these steps:
+    * create the folder `<LS_HOME>/pages/PortfolioDemo_JSONPatch`, and copy here the contents of the `src/PortfolioDemo_JSONPatch` folder;
+    * The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
+If you need to target a different Lightstreamer server, please edit the `src/PortfolioDemo_JSONPatch/js/lsClient.js` file and change accordingly the following line:<BR/>
+`var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"JSONPORTFOLIODEMO");`
+* Open your browser and point it to: http://localhost:8080/PortfolioDemo_JSONPatch/](http://localhost:8080/PortfolioDemo_JSONPatch/).

 ### Install the Dynamic Drop-Down Demo